Infectious Disease (Notification) Act 1889

 The Infectious Disease (Notification) Act 1889 (52 & 53 Vict. c.
-72) first appeared on the UK national statute books in 1889.
+72) was an act of the Parliament of the United Kingdom.
 It was compulsory in London and optional in the rest of the country.
 It later became a mandatory law with the Infectious Disease (Notification) Extension Act 1899 (62 & 63 Vict. c.
 8).
 These acts required householders and/or general practitioners to report cases of infectious disease to the local sanitary authority.
 The following diseases were covered by the acts: smallpox, cholera, diphtheria, membranous croup. erysipelas, scarlatina or scarlet fever, typhus fever, typhoid fever, enteric fever, relapsing fever, continued fever and puerperal fever.
 Householders or general practitioners who failed to notify a case of one of these diseases was liable to a fine of up to forty shillings.

-The 1889 act came about after experiments in fifty provincial towns and cities that had adopted some form of infectious diseases notification through a local act of Parliament.
+The act came about after experiments in fifty provincial towns and cities that had adopted some form of infectious diseases notification through a local act of Parliament.
 These local laws were important forerunners of the national legislation, but they covered less than one-quarter of the country’s urban population and no rural sanitary authority had a local act in place in 1889.
-The 1889 act was widely taken up and by the time the mandatory 1899 act came into effect, notification reached almost all corners of the UK.
+The act was widely taken up and by the time the mandatory act came into effect, notification reached almost all corners of the UK.

 Following receipt of a notification certificate, the local sanitary authority's Medical Officer of Health could pursue existing public health laws, such as the Public Health Act 1875 (38 & 39 Vict. c.
 55), to isolate patients in hospital, disinfect property and belongings, suspend schooling, and temporarily close businesses.